ADSWT518/ADSWT518.github.io/content/_index.md

 # Hi!
 This is Yazhou ☺️

-I am an incoming master's student (25fall) at the Formal Verification Group of Zhejiang University ([FICTION-ZJU](https://fiction-zju.github.io/)), working under the guidance of [Prof. Mingshuai Chen](https://fiction-zju.github.io/author/mingshuai-chen/) and [Prof. Shenghao Yuan](https://shenghaoyuan.github.io/).
+I am a first-year master's student at the Formal Verification Group of Zhejiang University ([FICTION-ZJU](https://fiction-zju.github.io/)), working under the guidance of [Prof. Mingshuai Chen](https://fiction-zju.github.io/author/mingshuai-chen/) and [Dr. Shenghao Yuan](https://shenghaoyuan.github.io/).

 I obtained my Bachelor degree from Shanghai Jiao Tong University, advised by [Prof. Qinxiang Cao](https://jhc.sjtu.edu.cn/people/members/qinxiang-cao.html).
-After that, I worked as a Software Engineer at Bilibili Inc for over a year.
+After that, I worked as a Software Engineer at Bilibili Inc. for over a year.

 ## Research